-- We are at an early stage of development.
-If we are not able to develop our business as anticipated, we may not be able to generate revenues or achieve profitability. - Our lack of operating history makes evaluating our business and future prospects difficult and increases the risk of an investment in Cipher's securities. - Our operating results may fluctuate due to the highly volatile nature of cryptocurrencies in general and, specifically, Bitcoin. - Bitcoin mining activities are energy intensive, which may restrict the geographic locations of miners and have a negative environmental impact.
-Government regulators may potentially restrict the ability of electricity suppliers to provide electricity to mining operations, such as ours. - We may be affected by price fluctuations in the wholesale and retail power markets. - We will be vulnerable to severe weather conditions and natural disasters, including severe heat, earthquakes, fires, floods, hurricanes, as well as power outages and other industrial incidents, which could severely disrupt the normal operation of our business and adversely affect our results of operations. - We may depend on third parties to provide us with certain critical equipment and may rely on components and raw materials that may be subject to price fluctuations or shortages, including ASIC chips that have been subject to an ongoing significant shortage. - We are exposed to risks related to disruptions or other failures in the supply chain for cryptocurrency hardware and difficulties in obtaining new hardware. - The properties in our mining network may experience damages, including damages that are not covered by insurance.
+- We are in an early stage of development.
+If we are not able to develop our business as anticipated, we may not be able to generate revenues or achieve profitability and you may lose your investment. - Our lack of operating history makes evaluating our business and future prospects difficult and increases the risk of an investment in our securities. - Our operating results may fluctuate due to the highly volatile nature of cryptocurrencies in general and, specifically, Bitcoin. - Bitcoin mining activities are energy-intensive, which may restrict the geographic locations of miners and have a negative environmental impact.
+Government regulators may potentially restrict the ability of electricity suppliers to provide electricity to mining operations, such as ours, or even fully or partially ban mining operations. - We may be affected by price fluctuations in the wholesale and retail power markets. - We will be vulnerable to severe weather conditions and natural disasters, including severe heat, earthquakes, fires, floods, hurricanes, as well as power outages and other industrial incidents, which could severely disrupt the normal operation of our business and adversely affect our results of operations. - We may depend on third parties to provide us with certain critical equipment and may rely on components and raw materials that may be subject to price fluctuations or shortages, including ASIC chips that have been subject to an ongoing significant shortage. - We are exposed to risks related to disruptions or other failures in the supply chain for cryptocurrency hardware and difficulties in obtaining new hardware. - The properties in our mining network may experience damages, including damages that are not covered by insurance.